|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 5: Genghis Khan's 13th Century Park

-We start our day with an excursion to the Genghis Khan’s 13th Century Theme Park to explore & experience the way of living, customs, tradition and military activities of 13th century's Mongolia.
-Take part in everyday life activities of Mongols and learn about state affairs, livestock breeding, cooking, traditions, customs and garments etc. Enroute, explore the Monument Complex dedicated to Genghis Khan in Tsonjin Boldog.
-Genghis Khan Statue is the world’s tallest equestrian statue.
+We start our day with an excursion to the Genghis Khan's 13th Century Theme Park to explore & experience the way of living, customs, tradition and military activities of 13th century's Mongolia.
+Take part in everyday life activities of Mongols and learn about state affairs, livestock breeding, cooking, traditions, customs and garments etc. En route, explore the Monument Complex dedicated to Genghis Khan in Tsonjin Boldog.
+The Genghis Khan statue is the world's tallest equestrian statue.

 Day 6: Terelj National Park, Ulaanbaatar

-This morning we drive to Gorkhi-Terelj National Park, located about 50 miles north-east of the city.
-At an altitude of 5,250 feet, the area id cool with wonderful alpine scenery.
+This morning we drive to Gorkhi-Terelj National Park, located about 50 miles northeast of the city.
+At an altitude of 5,250 feet, the area is cool with wonderful alpine scenery.